ChristianV1977/openhab2-addons/addons/binding/org.openhab.binding.elerotransmitterstick/README.md

 * Channel IDs: A comma separated list of channel ids (e.g. 1,2,4,15).
 These have to match the channelid property of the respective Elero Channel.

+### Elero Channel

+* Channel ID: The ID of one of the 15 channels that are available on the stick (in the range of 1-15).

 ## Channels

 * Control: Rollershutter channel allowing to control the Elero Channel(s).
 Supports UP, DOWN, STOP and the following distinct percentages: